dinony/od-virtualscroll/README.md

 ## Examples

-All examples are written in Angular 4 and provided in separate repositories to keep the lib simple.
+All examples are written in Angular 4 and provided in separate repositories to keep this repository simple.

 However, this repository also holds a minimalistic demo, to allow local development and AoT compilation.